rklaehn/intervalset/IntervalSeq.md

 ## Internal representation

 An interval seq consists of a Boolean value *belowAll* giving the value at negative infinity, and a (potentially empty) strictly ordered sequene of boundaries.
-A boundary is a pair consisting of a value *x* and a kind.
-Kind can be one of four values:
+A boundary is a pair consisting of a value *x* of type T and a kind of type Byte.
+Kind can have one of four values:

 |kind|value at x|value after x|
 |----|----------|-------------|